tongalumina/bioc4010/tut5/README.md

 - Close the Alignment Explorer.

 ### Models
-- The following is the process to find the model for correcting the observed substitution for the expected substitution, it will take a very long time to calculate (depending on the computing power of the computer) so we'll skip this step (stop and abort if you started the model estimation).
+The following is the process to find the model for correcting the observed substitution for the expected substitution, it will take a very long time to calculate (depending on the computing power of the computer) so we'll skip this whole step (stop and abort if you started the model estimation).
+If you run this step in a powerful computer using MEGA, you can finish the following
+steps:
-  - Return to the main window, load the MEGA alignment file with suffix `.meg` if no data is available.
+- Return to the main window, load the MEGA alignment file with suffix `.meg` if no data is available; otherwise use the active dataset already loaded.
 - In MODELs, select `Find Best DNA/Protein Models (ML)`
-  - Number of Threads (this is not applicable in the Linux VM)
+- Number of Threads (this is not applicable in the Linux VM), use maximum available number if you installed MEGA natively.
-  - The model with lowest BIC valude is the best.
+- The model with lowest BIC valude is the best model.
-  - In this particular case the best model is JTT+G+I, JTT is in Model/Method, G+I is in Rates and Patterns
+- In this particular case the best model is JTT+G+I, JTT is in Model/Method, G+I is in Rates and Patterns.

 ### Distance matrix
+This step calculates distance matirx of all USP8 homolog sequences among different species:
-- Select: Distance → Compute pairwise distances...
+- Select: `Distance` → `Compute pairwise distances...`
-- Write down which is the most distant species from Homo sapiens
+- Note down which species is the most distant one from Homo sapiens.

 ### Phylogeny
+We create a quick NJ molecular phylogentic tree based on the alignment.
 - Select `Construct/Test Neighbor Joining Tree`
-- In the dialog, choose Test of Phylogeny to be "Bootstrap method", and "No. of Boostrap replications" to be "100".
+- In the popup dialog, choose `Test of Phylogeny` to be "Bootstrap method", and `No.  of Boostrap replications` to be "100".
-- Choose "JTT model" as the Substitution model (check what models are available that you are familiar with).
+- Choose "JTT model" as the Substitution Model (check what models are available in the list that you are familiar with).
 - Gaps/Missing Data Treatment → Partial deletion
-- Generates an NJ tree.
+- Generate an NJ tree.

 ### Display of the Tree
-- Display the tree in circular mode, and export as an image file (`.png`).
+- Display the tree in circular mode, and export the displayed tree as an image file (`.png`).
 - Remember to save the tree (in `.mts` format)

 ## Assignment #15
 Generate a phylogenetic tree using the `usp8.fas` data provided.
 Explain what is the meaning of the numbers on the tree.
+Indicate which species is the most distant one from Homo sapiens.